-Only for previous actions Only for active & new actions TARGETED WEAKNESS TR 18 19 20 21 22 23 Need to assess the competencies and skills of the research career to further improve competency development All (R1-R4) Q1
+TARGETED WEAKNESS Only for previous actions Only for active & new actions 18 19 20 21 22 23 Need to assess the competencies and skills of the research career to further improve competency development All (R1-R4) Q1

-Responsible(s) Participant(s) .
-General Management of Research and Innovation .
-Human Resources and People Development Office of the Deputy General Manager (Finances and Resources) Research and Innovation Area UOC HRS4R Implementation and Monitoring Committee UOC HRS4R Advisory and Working Group Indicator(s) Implementation Indicator(s) Achievement Inclusion in the Strategic Plan
+Responsible(s) Participant(s) and Research .
+Office of the Deputy General Manager for R&I .
+Personnel Office of the Deputy General Manager for Finances and Resources R&I department UOC HRS4R Implementation and Monitoring Committee UOC HRS4R Advisory and Working Group

-Indicator(s) Implementation Indicator(s) Achievement Working group meetings .
-People Review review approved by governing bodies .
-Publication
+Indicator(s) Implementation Indicator(s) Achievement The state of the s .
+Review of the People Review approved by governing Working group meetings Drafts bodies

-New action
+Current 2020 New action